Windows Remote Desktop

 - Easy to Use and Configure on the Same Network - Windows Remote Desktop is designed to give you an easy remote access experience.
 Although it's disabled by default, it's very easy to turn on and configure especially if you're connecting on the same network.

-- Difficult to Set Up Outside of Your Network - If you’re planning to connect outside of your network using Windows RDC, then prepare for some heavy IT work.
+- Difficult to Set Up Outside of Your Network - If you're planning to connect outside of your network using Windows RDC, then prepare for some heavy IT work.
 Windows Remote Desktop, in general, can only be used on the same network.
-You may need to do additionals steps to use Windows RDC outside of your network.
+You may need to do additional steps to use Windows RDP outside of your network.
 This includes establishing a Virtual Private Network or VPN access or exposing your device directly to the internet.
-The latter option isn’t necessarily secure as there’s a bunch of malware and viruses found online.
+The latter option isn't necessarily secure as there's a bunch of malware and viruses found online.

 - Not Firewall Free - To use Windows RDC, you need to configure your firewall settings first.
 Opening up your firewall indicates you're potentially inviting hackers from entering your system.
 This can put your network's security at risk which in return, can lead to a potential security breach.

 Windows Remote Desktop Alternatives

 One great alternative for Windows Remote Desktop is ITarian Remote Access.
 This free third-party software provides you with the ability to access another computer remotely securely and safely.
 Just like Microsoft Remote Desktop, it's very easy to use, deploy and configure.

 One of the goals of ITarian Remote Access is to kill the need for the physical presence of the user to get a task done.
 It's also outlined to provide you with the most normal remote get-to experience.
-Some of the standout features of ITarian Remote Access are as follows:
+Some of the standout highlights of ITarian Remote Access are as follows:

 - Secure Remote Access - This software ensures that every session made between the local and remote computers is encrypted.
 This is to guarantee that no confidential interaction is leaked and exposed.